nickmaccarthy/ansible-kubernetes-deployment-sample/README.md

-# NodePort Deployment to Kubernetes with Ansible
+# Kubernetes with Ansible Sample
-The purpose of this repository is to demonstrate how to deploy an app/service to Kubernetes using Ansible.
+The purpose of this repository is to demonstrate how to deploy an app/service to Kubernetes using Ansible which can easily be run locally by a developer or a CI/CD platform such as Jenkins with little modification of the actual deployment code.
+This ensures what we develop on mimics how we deploy to production.

+First and formost, this is meant to be boilerplate code; Just enough to get you started if you will.
+Its best if you cloned this into your existing app code repository with something like `git clone https://github.com/nickmaccarthy/ansible-kubernetes-deployment-sample.git kubernetes` and then removed the `.git` subdirectory and worked from there.
+Please see the `Files` section below for documentation on what each file represents and does.

-This runs an ansible playbook which created a template file which which in turn calls `kubectl` to deploy to kubernetes.
+This runs an ansible playbook which creates a template file on the host where `kubectl` runs from which is what deploys to Kubernetes.
+Since we are utilizing Ansible here we can utilize all that Ansible has to offer if we need to make deployments to Kubernetes more streamlined and efficient.

+By default, our `kube.deployment.yml` is a basic [NodePort]() deployment in Kubernetes.
+This helps emulate how many developers might develop against a docker-compose or a docker image.
+This tempalte file can and should be modified to meet your needs for your specific app or service.
+Remember this is just sample code, meant to just you going.
+All modifications can then live your in app codes SCM going forward.

 ## Files
 * `kube.deployment.playbook.yml` - The main deployment playbook used to deploy to kubernetes